Rachel Campos-Duffy: Activism and advocacy

-Campos-Duffy is the national spokesperson for the LIBRE initiative, a non-profit organization whose stated mission is to promote ideas about constitutionally limited government, property rights, rule of law, economic stability, and free market capitalism to the Hispanic community.
+Campos-Duffy is the national spokesperson for The LIBRE Initiative, a non-profit organization whose stated mission is to promote ideas about constitutionally limited government, property rights, rule of law, economic stability, and free market capitalism to the Hispanic community.

 Campos-Duffy supported Scott Walker in the Republican primary for the 2016 presidential election.

 Personal life

-After her stint on The Real World ended, while the fifth season of the show (set in Miami) was being filmed, Campos was involved in a head-on car collision after the driver of an oncoming vehicle fell asleep at the wheel.
+After her stint on The Real World ended, Campos was involved in a head-on car collision after the driver of an oncoming vehicle fell asleep at the wheel.
 Campos' boyfriend and his friend, who was driving their rented car, died in the crash.
 Campos was thrown out of the passenger-side window and sustained serious injuries to her right leg that caused long-term problems such as arthritis, a limp, and difficulty running.

 Campos married her Road Rules: All Stars costar Sean Duffy.
 They lived in Ashland, Wisconsin, where Duffy was the District Attorney of Ashland County.
 In 2011, Duffy became a Republican member of Congress for the 7th district of Wisconsin.
 The Duffys moved from Ashland to Weston, Wisconsin in late 2011, and in 2013, they moved to Wausau, Wisconsin so that Sean would be closer to an airport for his weekly commute to Washington, D.C. where he spent three or four days a week.

 In 2008, Campos-Duffy revealed that she suffered two miscarriages.
 As of May 2016, they had eight children.
 The Duffys' ninth child, a daughter, was born in 2019.
 She was born one month early and has Down syndrome.
 Due to the baby's anticipated health complications, including a heart condition, Sean Duffy announced that he was resigning from Congress, effective September 23, 2019, in order to focus his time and attention on his family.
-As of 2025, Duffy is serving as the United States secretary of transportation.
+As of 2025, Duffy is serving as the United States Secretary of Transportation.
 Duffy has additionally served as the acting administrator of NASA since 2025.